-- Town government retains its reputation for prudent fiscal management, while providing an array of exceptional public services, programs and facilities to meet the needs of citizens for public safety, recreation, transportation, and cultural enrichment. - Town government provides leadership in managing growth and change through wise investments and effective application and - enforcement of codes and development regulations that are clear, consistent, and which set high standards.
+Town government retains its reputation for prudent fiscal management, while providing an array of exceptional public services, programs and facilities to meet the needs of citizens for public safety, recreation, transportation, and cultural enrichment.

-- The constructive dialog practiced by Town and community leadership is a model for civil discourse by citizens to achieve consensus on challenging issues. - Town government is responsive to citizen concerns and encourages citizens to become well-informed and involved by affording a wide variety of opportunities for active participation in civic affairs.

-The Town has taken a leadership role in promoting greater intergovernmental coordination with federal, state, and county governments, adjacent towns, and our four villages.
+- Town government provides leadership in managinggrowth and change through wise investments and effective application and enforcement of codes and development regulations that are clear, consistent, and which set high standards. - Town government supports and coordinates with local school districts to ensure continued efficiency and outstanding quality of local schools. - The constructive dialog practiced by Town and community leadership is a model for civil discourse by citizens to achieve consensus on challenging issues. - Town government is responsive to citizen concerns and encourages citizens to become well-informed and involved by affording a wide variety of opportunities for active participation in civic affairs. - The Town has taken a leadership role in promoting greater intergovernmental coordination with federal, state, and county governments, adjacent towns, and our four villages.